AlexeyOnyshchenko/studytube-QA-automation-test-task/README.md

 # My Cypress Test Suite

-This repository contains a test suite for [your application name], using Cypress for end-to-end testing.
+This repository contains a test suite for Application form web app, using Cypress for end-to-end testing.

 ## Prerequisites